Share article:

 I went from doing the work to managing the work.

 The second jump was when I learned to lead people.
 You’re managing people now and trying to understand what they want and what motivates them.
-You’re hiring and organizing people into teams and structures.
+You’re hiring and organising people into teams and structures.
 It was hard and I didn’t get it right the first time.

 But I made sure I got it right the next time.